 [BLANK]

-[ A still life containing various types and colors of flowers, butterflies, and insects is depicted inside a porcelain vase with blue designs.
+[ Artwork description: A still life containing various types and colors of flowers, butterflies, and insects is depicted inside a porcelain vase with blue designs.
 A blue porcelain bird sits atop an orange on the left side of the frame.
 Red silk, various kinds of fruit, a small skull, a single die with the number three on it, a small clock, and an hourglass sit at the bottom of the frame.
 The whole scene sits on a marble table top against a dark red background. ]

 Audrey Flack